 - Have your child line up the selected pieces in a row and count together.

-- Glue using non toxic craft glue for a stronger bond.
+- Glue using Elmers or a non toxic craft glue for a stronger bond.

-If the book is for a very young toddler, make sure pieces are glued well.
-A craft glue will have a stronger hold.
+- If the book is for a very young toddler, make sure pieces are glued well.
+A craft glue will have a stronger hold but will require supervision.